 This is a contested area that we aren’t totally sure about based on current research (see more on that below).
 However, naturopaths, holistic nutritionists and various online “expert” sites claim any or all of the following symptoms are linked to a candida overgrowth.

-Yikes, that sugar is a generous sized list…feel free to take a second to catch you breath there.
+Yikes, that is a generous sized list… feel free to take a second to catch your breath there.

 This certainly doesn’t mean that any of those symptoms are illegitimate.
 It just means that it’s easy to immediately assume your problem is candida and stop asking other pertinent questions and that may possibly become a really huge problem.
-Let’s ask more questions then.
+So let’s ask more questions then, shall we?

 What Causes Candida Overgrowth?